 Cockburn Town on Grand Turk on a guided Segway tour.
 Segways are a fun and unique way to get around, and if you haven't tried one it can be an interesting experience.

-The tour begins on Duke Street in old Cockburn Town and follows the beachfront Queen Street and Front Street past historical colonial buildings including the library, Her Majesty's Prison, and St Mary's Anglican Church.
-Brief stops take place at local craft markets and Pillory Beach.
+The tour begins on Duke Street in old Cockburn Town and follows the beachfront Queen Street and Front Street past historical colonial buildings including the Victoria Public Library,

 The route back follows the historical salt salinas of Town Pond and Red Salina.